The-Distributed-Computing-Project/aethergrid.distributedcomputeproject.org/faq.md

 ## General Questions

-### What is AetherGrid?
+### What are Aether tokens?

-AetherGrid is the native cryptocurrency that powers the AetherGrid network.
-Contributors earn AetherGrid tokens by sharing their computing resources, while users spend AetherGrid tokens to access distributed computing power for their projects.
+Aether is the native cryptocurrency that powers the AetherGrid network.
+Contributors earn Aether tokens by sharing their computing resources, while users spend Aether tokens to access distributed computing power for their projects.

 ### Is AetherGrid free to use?

-AetherGrid operates on a pay-per-use model using AetherGrid tokens.
-However, if you contribute computing resources to the network, you earn AetherGrid tokens that can be used to run your own computations or traded.
+AetherGrid operates on a pay-per-use model using Aether tokens.
+However, if you contribute computing resources to the network, you earn Aether tokens that can be used to run your own computations or traded.

 ### What kind of tasks can run on AetherGrid?

 AetherGrid is designed for parallelizable computational tasks including scientific simulations, data analysis, machine learning training, rendering, cryptographic operations, and other CPU-intensive workloads.
+Efffectively any task can be run using AetherGrid, but the most optimized ones would be those that are naturally parallel.

 <br>